vuestorefront/vue-storefront/packages/core/docs/architecture/networking.md

 ## What's next

-Now that we have a high-level overview of the architecture and how data is exchanged between the Nuxt.js application, Server Middleware and Service providers, we can dive deeper.
+Now that we have a high-level overview of the architecture and how the Nuxt.js application, Server Middleware, and Service providers exchange the data, we can dive deeper.
 On the next page, we will learn about the [Application context](./application-context.html) and its use.